“There is a superhero inside all of us. We just need the courage to put on the cape.”

 Auxiliary Communication Services (ACS)

+Talk about unsung heroes!
+Have you thought about how we will communicate in an emergency when our cell phones quit?
+These “old-school” technology enthusiasts will deliver your SOS in times of need.
 Licensed Radio Amateurs use a wide range of radio bands, each one with its particular strength in overcoming the barriers to radio communications.
 Amateur Radio operators can also use a wide range of communication modes, whether TV, data, voice, or Morse code to exchange messages.
+Unfortunately, this vital skill may soon be endangered.
+Did you know that the average ACS expert is over 50?
+Come let these old dogs teach you and your pups some new tricks!

 Community Emergency Response Teams (CERT)